Different Ways to Improve Your Air Conditioner Efficiency and Save Money

 By pouring one cup of chlorine bleach down the AC drain and rinsing it with water, you can ensure your drain remains clear throughout the summer months.

 When you keep the drain line clear, it will ensure no issues related to water occur.
-If the drain line becomes blocked, it can cause serious efficiency issues with your AC unit.
+If the drain line becomes blocked, it can cause serious air conditioner efficiency problems.

 On the outside of your home, ensure that the drain lines are not buried under mulch or dirt.
 You can even vacuum them out with a shop vac!